 In individual cases, especially in the combination Blackmagic Design Decklink playout card togehter with keying, it may be necessary to reinitialise the playout card after starting PLAYDECK.
 To do this, please activate this function.

 If you need special stability of the playout in demanding scenarios, you can start a separate render process for each clip in the playlist.
+This function is not recommended for longer playlists, as it requires more resources.

 If you activate this check box, PLAYDECK does not use the saved and cached metadata of the clips from the playlist, but reloads the metadata from the header of the files every time the programme is started.